 A few years ago, I took a trip up to the coastal wilderness of Northern California to meet with Native American elder, Dennis Martinez.

-We spent the entire day walking through the woods, discussing the medicinal plants used for generations by the tribes of the Pacific Northwest.
+We spent the entire day walking through the woods, discussing the medicinal plants that were used for generations by the tribes of the Pacific Northwest.

-And though there were plenty of takeaways that completely changed my life, today I want to highlight 2 sacred trees that Dennis showed us because tree medicine is often overlooked!
+And though there were plenty of takeaways that completely changed my life, today I want to highlight two sacred trees that Dennis showed us — because tree medicine is often overlooked!

 Let’s start with “The Tree of Life”.